 In today’s DX economy, paper-based processes, disconnected information silos, and slow access to information are holding businesses back.
 Digital transformation is the key to increased productivity, greater business insights, accelerated growth and a sustainable competitive edge.

 In an increasingly digital world, organizations are facing entirely new Enterprise Content Management (ECM), information management and data challenges.
 Even so, it’s easy to forget that many still sit on mountains of paper that need to be digitized and turned into actionable information.
 Extracting data from paper-based documents and integrating it into electronic workflows, enables organizations to remove manual data entry tasks and time from business processes.

 While data chaos can lead to complexity and lost productivity in the workplaces, it does however present an opportunity for organizations to improve their processes, resulting in the frictionless flow of information, simplified workflows and more reliable data.
 As more organizations implement digital transformation strategies, taking their old fashioned paper-based workflows digital, they are reaping the benefit of an improved ROI and increased customer satisfaction.

 62 percent of businesses polled by Quocirca said that complexity is the top barrier to deploying document capture technology.
-The Alaris IN2 Ecosystem has been designed to take the complexity out of information capture.
+The Kodak Alaris IN2 Ecosystem has been designed to take the complexity out of information capture.
 This powerful combination of best-in-class scanners, software, services and partnerships, helps organizations seamlessly extract information from documents to increase productivity, enhance customer experiences and ultimately drive revenue growth.

-The Alaris IN2 Ecosystems’ unique approach delivers the right fit with seamless integration into customer environments, the right experience that simplifies information capture, and the right results that deliver superior business value and higher ROI.
+The Kodak Alaris IN2 Ecosystems’ unique approach delivers the right fit with seamless integration into customer environments, the right experience that simplifies information capture, and the right results that deliver superior business value and higher ROI.